 Visual Studio also detects code cells starting with comments like

 The interactive window includes IntelliSense based on the live objects, unlike the code editor in which IntelliSense is based on source code analysis only.
-This makes suggestions more correct in the interactive window, especially with dynamically-generated code.
-The drawback is that functions with side-effects (such a logging messages) may impact your development experience.
+These suggestions are more correct in the interactive window, especially with dynamically generated code.
+The drawback is that functions with side-effects (such as logging messages) may impact your development experience.

 If this behavior is a problem, change the settings under Tools > Options > Python Tools > Interactive Windows in the Completion Mode group, as described on Options - Interactive Windows options.